-I enjoyed working on Infinite Conversation.
-This piece was a major step towards incorporating unknown languages into my artistic vocabulary/palette/universe.
+I have always enjoyed looking at, or hearing, languages that I do not understand – they are music for my imagination: logic, discipline, shapes, directions, negative spaces, knowledge, attempts-intent, other ways and places, mystery… Infinite Conversation was a major step towards incorporating unknown languages into my artistic vocabulary/palette/universe.
 I also enjoyed Infinite Conversation’s movement rising above the representational fray for no creature or landscape exists of and by itself.
 Soon after I finished Infinite Conversation I received a call from Crow, a prominent Santa Cruz concert promoter and booking agent.
 He needed a large poster, quick, for a Jerry Garcia Band concert that was going to be at the Del Mar Theater on the downtown Pacific Garden Mall.
 I decided to use Infinite Conversation as the primary image.
 The poster was finished the next day.
 Crow, he was one of many who went by single names back in the post Haight-Ashbury days, came by, loved it and took off to the printer.
 A week later someone from the band’s management called me and asked if the image could be printed on stage crew t-shirts.
 I gave my permission.

 A couple of years earlier I had wanted to do music posters and asked Crow several times to consider me as a poster artist.
 Months later Crow called asking if a poster could be made and printed the next day.
 The end result was the Charles Lloyd poster for Town and Country Lodge in Ben Lomond, Santa Cruz County.
 This began a productive relationship between Crow, myself and the Rubberbandland collective of artists.
 This was the first step in the story of Infinite Conversation becoming a poster.

 Be asked to pay for something you never asked for.